rrwick/rrwick.github.io/_posts/2026-06-19-dorado-v2-polishing.md

 As I saw in the last post, when the [results are separated by species](/assets/images/dorado-v2_polishing_by_species.png), the _Klebsiella_ genome stands out: it has far more errors than the other genomes, and polishing with the read-level models produced little or no improvement in assembly quality (though the bacterial model still did).

 Mike Vella (VP of Machine Learning at Oxford Nanopore) emailed me with a possible explanation: these errors could be due to phosphorothioate modifications which were absent from their latest training run.
 This is where an oxygen atom in the DNA backbone is replaced with sulfur.[^ptmod] While not a _base_ modification, it can presumably still affect the raw ONT signal (the squiggle) and therefore impact basecalling.
 Mike let me know that ONT is working on an updated `dorado polish` model to correct this, so I'll keep an eye out for that.[^training]

+**9 July 2026 update:**  As I said in the footnote, I didn't find a _dnd_ gene cluster in this genome, so phosphorothioate mods were never a great fit.
+But Michael Biggel (University of Zurich) emailed me and suggested I look for the _dpd_ system which does 7-deazaguanine mods, and this was indeed in the _Klebsiella_ genome.
+So I think this mystery is now solved: 7-deazaguanine modifications from the _dpd_ system are causing the higher error rate.
+Thanks to Michael for figuring this one out and letting me know.
+Here's a link to his preprint which covers this: [Standalone nanopore sequencing for foodborne pathogen surveillance: a large-scale evaluation and quality control framework](https://www.biorxiv.org/content/10.64898/2026.03.20.713089v2).